South Pasadena High School: History

+SPHS opened in 1906 after South Pasadena city officials approved a measure to construct a public high school in 1904.
+It graduated only five students in 1907 before the campus was subsequently expanded.
+Until 1955, South Pasadena High School was known as South Pasadena-San Marino High School and served both cities.
+In 1954, the city of San Marino chose to withdraw from SPHS and to established San Marino Unified School District, along with San Marino High School.
+By then most of the original buildings had been demolished due to safety concerns, and municipal bonds were passed for new constructions.
+A major expansion effort modernized the campus between 1999 and 2003.
+In 2014 two students were arrested for plotting to kill three teachers and an unspecified number of students.
+The police said the boys, who had not been on their radar before but were willing to die to carry out their plan, hatched it a year ago and had been conducting online research on weaponry, body armor, and explosives.
+They planned to obtain a firearm from a relative as well.
+Officers initially indicated interpersonal conflicts might have been at play but later declined to comment.
+A few classmates interviewed by the press suggested that the teens were good students.
+Neighbors reported that one of them had been bullied by his peers for years.
+In 2015 a track and field coach of about seven years was sentenced to 180 days of jail time by electronic monitoring for past molestation and sexual battery against two underage female students.
+He had been placed on administrative leave after being reported.
+Between 2019 and 2021, new STEM and athletics facilities were added to the campus.
+Instructions took place in portable classrooms during the construction.

 Athletics

 The school offers a variety of sports such as baseball, volleyball, football, water polo, basketball, cross country, soccer, track and field, tennis, and others.
 Additionally, the school also has a marching band, which has won numerous titles in the Western Band Association (WBA) circuit.
 A new athletic director, Anthony Chan, was hired in 2019.

 The football field at South Pasadena High School is known today as Ray Solari Stadium in honor of the former football head coach, where South Pasadena High's football team plays their home games.
 It is also used for boys and girls' soccer teams and for track and field meets as well as for graduation ceremonies.

 Partnership

 The school was one of the first to work with the Children's Hospital Los Angeles and the mobile Sports Analysis Lab, to help demonstrate how data is collected, evaluated, and assessed to study athletes biomechanics.